Blog/Programming

 Introduction

 Conditional thinking is the ability to make decisions in code based on different conditions.
 It's the first and most fundamental skill you need to master in programming.
-Without strong conditional logic, you can't write effective programs.
+Without strong conditional logic, you can't write effective programs, navigate algorithms, or pass technical interviews.

 What is Conditional Thinking?